melissaspiegel/documentation/docs/localization.md

 Some of our sites are multisite environments.
 In these cases, each site in our multisite represents a locale (language/country), and unique content is provided within each of these sites.

-For example, indeeddev is our most popular multisite environment.
-The same page may exist on both the en-us site and the de-de site on indeeddev, however each will likely have different content catered to their locales.
+For example, sampledev is our most popular multisite environment.
+The same page may exist on both the en-us site and the de-de site on sampledev, however each will likely have different content catered to their locales.

 ## Localization with WPML